yachent/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Lab Teaching Assistant for Digital Design, Electronics, Hardware/Software System Integration, and C Programming.
+  * Lab Teaching Assistant for Digital Design, Electronics, Hardware/Software System Integration, and C Programming
-  * Teaching Assistant for Distribution Engineering and Power System Dynamics and Stability.
+  * Teaching Assistant for Distribution Engineering and Power System Dynamics and Stability
-  * Research assistant for Advanced Metering Infrastructure (AMI) project.
+  * Research assistant for Advanced Metering Infrastructure (AMI) project
-  * Research assistant for Data Analysis and Modeling based on Smart Grid.
+  * Research assistant for Data Analysis and Modeling based on Smart Grid
-  * Research assistant for Electricity Theft and Fraud Detection based on Graph Theory.
+  * Research assistant for Electricity Theft and Fraud Detection based on Graph Theory
   """

 [[experience]]